-- Application forms fully completed and executed by both the applicant and sponsor.
-1. - 2.
+- 1. Application forms fully completed and executed by both the applicant and sponsor. - 2.
 A confirmation letter to be signed by the sponsor confirming that he/she will be responsible for meeting the applicant's financial needs in Hong Kong. - 3.
 A letter from the sponsor's employer/company in Hong Kong and/or a copy of the Employment Contract showing the sponsor's financial package. - 4.
-Copy of current residential tenancy agreement in Hong Kong where the family will live (or proof of ownership). - Copy of the both the sponsor's and applicants' bank statements for the past three months and/or other supporting 5. - documents as proof of financial stability of the family. - 6.
+Copy of current residential tenancy agreement in Hong Kong where the family will live (or proof of ownership). - 5.
+Copy of the both the sponsor's and applicants' bank statements for the past three months and/or other supporting documents as proof of financial stability of the family. - 6.
 Family photos evidencing the sponsor and the applicant(s)' relationship. - 7.
 Copies of birth (where applicable for dependant children) and marriage certificates - 8.
-Copy passports details page of both the sponsor and the applicant(s).
-Copy of the sponsor's Hong Kong Identity Card, if any.
-9.

-applicant separately) - if applicable.

-Documents indicating the sponsor and the applicant(s) were living together overseas prior to their arrival in Hong Kong,
+Copy passports details page of both the sponsor and the applicant(s). - 9.
+Copy of the sponsor's Hong Kong Identity Card, if any. - 10.
+Documents indicating the sponsor and the applicant(s) were living together overseas prior to their arrival in Hong Kong, (eg phone bills, bank statements/other utility bills, letters addressed to the same address to both of the sponsor and the applicant separately) if applicable.

 If your case is denied, you can elect to start the appeal process with a formal request for Reconsideration.
-If you are a visitor seeking to change your status, the HKID will usually afford you an extension to your current period of stay during the Reconsideration process.
+If you are a visitor seeking to change your status, the HKID will not afford you an extension to your current period of stay during the Reconsideration process.
 See the section on Appeals.